-- 1.1 Clinical Senates were set up as a result of the Future Forum consultation prior to the Health and Social Care Act of 2012 with the intention of harnessing a wider range of clinical professional input beyond Commissioning bodies into the commissioning process. - 1.2 NHS England describes the Clinical Senate as the body that 'brings together a range of professionals to take an overview of health and healthcare for local populations and provide a source of strategic, independent advice and leadership on how services should be designed to provide the best overall care and outcomes for patients'1.
+- 1.1 Clinical Senates were set up as a result of the Future Forum consultation before the Health and Social Care Act of 2012 to harness a wider range of clinical professional input beyond Commissioning bodies into the commissioning process. - 1.2 NHS England describes the Clinical Senate as the body that 'brings together a range of professionals to take an overview of health and healthcare for local populations and provide a source of strategic, independent advice and leadership on how services should be designed to provide the best overall care and outcomes for patients'.